IntentSoftware/docs/articles/howtos/create-new-decorator.md

 Also, with the Declare Usings section, we need to specify some namespaces that our Decorator will need to successfully apply code that will compile.

-Override the `DeclareUsings` method to look like this:
+Add the following to the class to override the `DeclareUsings` method:

 ```csharp
 [IntentManaged(Mode.Merge, Body = Mode.Ignore, Signature = Mode.Fully)]